JimmyBinoculars/TextVox3D/SECURITY.md

 ## Supported Versions

-While publishing this security report all published releases are supported, however I may have forgotten to update this file.
+At the time of publishing this security policy all published releases are supported, however I may have forgotten to update this file.

 | Version | Supported          |
 | ------- | ------------------ |